ivanlin69/miniShell/README.md

    ```

 ## Notice
-For current version, the shell only supports commands with up to one argument.
+For current version, the shell only supports commands with up to single argument.

 ## Contributing
 Contributions to the system are welcome!
 Please fork the repository and submit a pull request with your enhancements.